 For a full list of virt-v2v parameters, see the virt-v2v man page.

+Observe the conversion progress.
 A successful conversion output looks similar to the following:

 # virt-v2v -i ova guestvm1.ova -of qcow2 [ 0.0] Opening the source -i ova guestvm1.ova [ 0.0] Creating an overlay to protect the source from being modified [ 1.0] Opening the overlay [ 4.0] Initializing the target -o libvirt [ 4.0] Inspecting the overlay [ 10.0] Checking for sufficient free disk space in the guest [ 10.0] Estimating space required on target for each disk [ 10.0] Converting Red Hat Enterprise Linux release 8 to run on KVM virt-v2v: This guest has virtio drivers installed. [ 14.0] Mapping filesystem data to avoid copying unused and blank areas [ 14.0] Closing the overlay [ 14.0] Copying disk 1/1 to /guests/guestvm1-sda (qcow2) (100.00/100%) [ 28.0] Creating output metadata Pool default refreshed Domain guestvm1 defined from /tmp/v2vlibvirt4fe796.xml [ 28.0] Finishing off

-Confirm that the guest was imported correctly using the following command:
+Confirm that the VM was imported correctly:

 # virsh list --all